bigsmoke/sapienshabitat/pages/index/page.md

 _Sapiens Habitat_ is a little push to incite sapient beings—you and me:

 > to recreate a more friendly, gardenesque version of the paradise in which our
-> ancestors evolved, while reserving plenty of wilderness space for the
+> ancestors survived and thrived, while reserving plenty of wilderness space
-> continuation of the brutal evolutionary processes from which our own species
+> for the continuation of the brutal evolutionary processes from which such a
-> emerged.
+> sapient species could emerge.

 <?article-index?>